-The Erosion & Elemental Series' are about seeing the beauty in the natural event of decay and building an aesthetic around it.
-I have recently focused this series on abstract pod imagery derived from tending my Magnolia tree.
-These botanical and pod/seed/leaf images are either built in layers on panel or embedded within strips that form weavings representing the fiber of life.
-These new pieces use discarded paintings on panel or paper — repurposing and creating new life out of past work.
-Inside the studio and out — observing the natural decay of the life cycle has made me appreciate that within reduction the more possibility there will be.
+Reduction.
+The Erosion Series is about seeing the beauty in the natural event of decay and building an aesthetic around it.
+Like the Japanese wabi-sabi; the acceptance of transience and imperfection—I repurpose and create new life out of past work or begin anew on fresh panels or paper.
+Inside the studio and out, observing the natural decay of the life cycle has made me appreciate that within reduction the more possibility there will be.

 LIFE IS A LOOM, WEAVING ILLUSION.
 Vachel Lindsay

 This direction was started with sandpaper remnants from the reduction process of my Erosion Series panels.
 I’m a big believer in repurposing materials in the studio just as nature uses everything that decays to create new life.
 Using discarded paintings on Arches 300 LB watercolor paper, I start by painting over the existing piece allowing areas that I like to remain.
-The weavings begin with the vertical strips as this is the foundation of the composition.
-The horizontal strips are examined, used or discarded in an intuitive approach as I continue to construct the weaving.
+The weavings begin with the vertical strips, (the warp), as this is the foundation of the composition.
+The horizontal strips, (the weft), are examined, used or discarded in an intuitive approach as I continue to construct the weaving.

 In Large Scale Weaving #3, I introduced a large pod shape as a bridge from the Pod paintings.
 The dark brown/black area of the pod was created with an “oil spill” — a large area of liquid asphalt suspended in oil base polyurethane.
 I chose rebar for the armature — a product of the industrial revolution which is the single most corrosive contributor of the Earth's climate change.